SethSharp/odds-api/README.md

 ## About "The Odds API"
 [The Odds API](https://the-odds-api.com/) is a simple and very well-documented API, allowing for fast, low-cost integration.
 It covers over 70 sports and over 40 bookmakers - with a continuing expanding offering.
 The Odds API is an Australian company based in Melbourne since 2017.

-## So why make a wrapper
+## Why a Wrapper?
-A wrapper simplifies the usage and implementation of powerful APIs like "The Odds API" It abstracts the complexities of direct API interactions, providing a more user-friendly interface for us developers.
+A wrapper simplifies the usage and implementation of powerful APIs like "The Odds API".
+It abstracts the complexities of direct API interactions, providing a more user-friendly interface for us developers.

 # Contribution Guide
 This is an open-source project, so contributions are welcome!
 Whether you want to add new features, fix bugs, or improve documentation, your help is appreciated.
 Submit your PR for review and I will review them as soon as possible.

-**Sport Enum opportunity**
-This package uses an enum to define the sports you can pass to the endpoints, this ensures you don't make a typo or have to worry about remembering the exact grammar.
-Currently, there are only a couple sports so if you need the support for more, make a PR to add them in.

 # Steps for Installation
 ### Composer